 Rebecca Harding Davis was a renowned 19th-century author and journalist whose career spanned from the pre-Civil War years to the early 20th century.
 Her personal and professional relationships with everyone from Nathaniel Hawthorne to President Grover Cleveland placed her at the center of a world in transition--a transition she helped shape.
+Buy this book

 "Harris’s lucidly written, meticulously researched study captures the combination of moral purpose, extraordinary self-confidence, and sheer gumption that propelled Walker into a life of public service and controversy."